 - The District will identify student emergencies and determine eligibility.
 Any Pre-K-12 student in the public schools who has an immediate one-time emergency need with no other funding resources are eligible for funding. - The District will ensure that eligible emergencies are addressed in a timely fashion, subject to local, state and federal laws. - During the rollout period, the District has agreed that any indirect costs incurred during the rollout will be waived.
-TPF agrees that the amount (\$750) will be added to the amount of funds available to District Staff to address student needs, subject to the eligible items identified in Exhibit C. .
-(Note: the indirect costs are based on the federal grant indirect costs of 3%). - TPF and the District will study and learn from the rollout, which will take place over two grading periods beginning October 26, 2010 and ending March 30, 2011, unless the dates are changed by mutual consent. - TPF's Initiative Manager may visit schools included in the rollout program with a District Social Worker or Counselor for the purpose of observing how the program works. - The District will educate and train appropriate school personnel on the rollout program (principals, school nurses, social workers, counselors and school bookkeepers).
-TPF's Initiative Manager will participate as an observer in the District's training. - TPF and the District have selected six (6) schools for the rollout program: 2 elementary; 2 middle and 2 high schools.
+TPF agrees that the amount (\$750) will be added to the amount of funds available to District Staff to address student needs, subject to the eligible items identified in Exhibit C. (Note: the indirect costs are based on the federal grant indirect costs of 3%). - TPF and the District will study and learn from the rollout, which will take place during the first semester of the 2011-2012 school year unless the dates are changed by mutual consent. - TPF's Initiative Manager may visit schools included in the rollout program with a District Social Worker or Counselor for the purpose of observing how the program works. - The District will educate and train appropriate school personnel on the rollout program (principals, school nurses, social workers, counselors and school bookkeepers).
+TPF's Initiative Manager will participate as an observer in the District's training. - TPF and the District selected six (6) schools for the initial rollout program: 2 elementary (Gocio and Englewood); 2 middle (Booker and Venice) and 2 high schools (Booker and North Port).
+Six additional schools will be added for the Fall 2011 school year.
 The rollout includes Title 1 and non-Title 1 schools.
-The schools and the percentage of students eligible for free/reduced lunch (as of March 2010) are:
+The schools and the percentage of students eligible for free/reduced lunch (as of May 18, 2011) are: